pixldev-de/.github/profile/README.md

 <div align="center">

-# Welcome to CLYD≡ 👋
+# Welcome to Pixl 👋
 ```markdown
 Your all in one Discord Bot! | Moderation, Server Utillity, Fun and more!
 ```